ArtemisSniper/Artemis-Sniper/README.md

 **Features**

   *Auto Delay*
-      - Gives you an estimated delay from the name change endpoint
+      - gives you an estimated delay from the name change endpoint

   *Supports all account types*
       - Mojang, Microsoft, and gift card accounts

   *Multiple Accounts*
-      - Input multiple Minecraft accounts
+      - input multiple Minecraft accounts

   *Easy to use*
       - 2 Steps: Paste accounts into accs.txt, enter your target username and droptime

   *Auto Auth*
-      - Automatically scans each account type for you
+      - automatically scans each account type for you

 **accs.txt Format**
 ```